crosstheages/public-data/patch-notes-blast.md

 - Balancing
   - Blast: Drone Command
     - Level 3 complete redesign:
-      - Full description: Move a card on the board to a free location and restart an attack.
+      - Full description: Move a controlled card on the board to a free location and restart an attack.
       - Cost: 400 Power (up from 250).
   - Blast: Gravitational Wave
     - Level 1 now strictly applies its current description and only moves the first card encountered: